-Police Ban Rally, Procession, Demonstration In Kogi - Nigeria Today
+Police ban rally, procession, demonstration in Kogi - Nigeria Today

 The police commissioner said that a task force that would implement the decision had been set up.

-He, however, added that the state governor, his deputy, ambulances, emergency response vehicles and the Central Bank of Nigeria bullion vans were exempted from the ban.
+He, however, added that the state governor, his deputy, ambulances, emergency response vehicles and the Central Bank of Nigeria’s bullion vans were exempted from the ban.

 He said “no abuses will be tolerated; it is strictly for crime control and not any other motive.”